-Byczyna was fortified at the turn of the 15th and 16th centuries.
+Byczyna was fortified around the mid-thirteenth century, and probably in the mid-fourteenth century, the stone defensive circuit of the town was raised up with a brick part.
+At that time, the German Gate was also expanded to include a brick foregate.
 In the 16th century, work on fortifications was continued, among others, the Sand Tower was built to strengthen the defense.
 Apparently, under the Polish Gate, archduke Maximilian capitulated after losing the battle of Byczyna in 1588.

 From around the mid-thirteenth century, the town was surrounded by a single ring of stone wall and a preceding ditch, not filled with water.
 In addition, on the northern side of the town there were marshes.
 The length of the walls was about 912 meters.
 They circled the town oval, with a line similar to an ellipse.
 In the mid-fourteenth century, the walls were raised by a brick part.
 Their average height from the outside of the town was then 5.5 – 7 meters and a thickness of 1.3 – 1.7 meters.

 Two gates led to the town: German from the west and Polish from the east.
 Both were placed next to tall towers flanking the town’s entry roads along the former trade route.
 An additional strengthening of the defense of the fortifications was the Sand Tower from the 16th century.
 It was placed in the southern part of the perimeter, while its flanking possibilities were limited due to the fact that it was not protruding from the face of the defensive wall.